wvsharber/small_multiples/visuals/README.md

 # Visuals

-This directory will store all visual output.
+This directory will store all visuals created or referenced throughout the project.